You are here

 For those who want to live in Philadelphia but take classes at the Ambler campus, there is a shuttle from Main Campus that transports students back and forth between Ambler and the city.

 Learn more about traveling to campus and finding the best route for you.

 Tuition costs and fees vary depending on your school or college.
 Once you have selected a degree program, visit the Bursar’s Office website to determine your tuition costs.
 For information on fees, contact your program of study.

-Temple University offers three types of fellowships to a limited number of newly admitted students in both doctoral and Master of Fine Arts degree programs.
+Temple University offers two types of fellowships to a limited number of newly admitted students in both doctoral and Master of Fine Arts degree programs.
 Students can be nominated by their program of study for a

 Learn more about fellowship opportunities at Temple University.

 University financial support is available in the form of academic internships, graduate externships, research assistantships and teaching assistantships.
 These are offered through departments, as well through nonacademic units, based on need and fit.
 Learn more about these opportunities.

 As a graduate student, you may apply for university funding, external scholarships and federal financial aid options to help fund your degree.
 Learn more about financial aid available to graduate students.